rails/solid_queue/README.md

 1. `bundle add solid_queue`
 2. `bin/rails solid_queue:install`

-This will configure Solid Queue as the production Active Job backend, create `config/solid_queue.yml`, and create the `db/queue_schema.rb`.
+This will configure Solid Queue as the production Active Job backend, create the configuration files `config/solid_queue.yml` and `config/recurring.yml`, and create the `db/queue_schema.rb`.
+It'll also create a `bin/jobs` executable wrapper that you can use to start Solid Queue.

-You will then have to add the configuration for the queue database in `config/database.yml`.
+Once you've done that, you will then have to add the configuration for the queue database in `config/database.yml`.
 If you're using sqlite, it'll look like this:

 ```yaml
 production: